Dashboard Member settings

 • incitement to commit an offence under any of the above provisions

-Further, the processing must be necessary for the purpose of administering an account relating to the payment card (including credit, charge and debit cards) used in the commission of the offence or cancelling that payment card.
+Further, the processing must be necessary for the purpose of administering an account relating to the payment card (including credit, charge, and debit cards) used in the commission of the offence or cancelling that payment card.

 Insurance

-This condition is met if the processing would meet:
+This condition is met if the processing:

-• the ‘insurance condition’ apart from being able to expressly demonstrate that the processing is necessary for reasons of substantial public interest
+• the ‘insurance condition’, apart from being able to expressly demonstrate that the processing is necessary for reasons of substantial public interest

 If you have any questions or require assistance, Ask a lawyer.
+Consider using our GDPR compliance service to ensure your business complies with all relevant data protection laws.

 Ask a lawyer